What I do at Lane

 An important part of my job is library instruction.
 I teach classes on how to find and use information, and I collaborate with faculty to integrate information literacy concepts into their courses.
 I create tools to develop skill-building for research and academic success.
 I create research guides and select materials for purchase in many subject areas.
 If you would like a specific workshop for yourself or for your students, please get in touch!

-During Spring term 2019, I was on sabbatical.
-Read my sabbatical report: With Literacy and Justice for All: Library Programs for Refugees and Newcomers.
+During Spring term 2019, I did sabbatical research about libraries and refugee and newcomer communities, With Literacy and Justice for All: Library Programs for Refugees and Newcomers.
 An article on the project was published in How Public Libraries Build Sustainable Communities in the 21st Century, Advances in Librarianship, Vol. 53 (2023).
-During the period February 2021 - February 2025 I am a Fulbright Specialist for libraries.
-I am also an artist.
-To learn more about my artwork, please visit ephemerarium.

 Education